fed/stato/README.md

 ![Application Architecture](http://i.imgur.com/ButOsvf.png)

-The fundamental idea behind this approach is that every user-triggered action gets pushed to the appropriate event stream, which is then merged in to the **application state** stream.
+The fundamental idea behind this approach is that every user-triggered action gets pushed to the appropriate event stream, which is then merged in to the **application state** stream which is our single source of truth.
 Events take place at different points in time, and they cause the application state to change.
 Finally the updated state triggers a re-render of the root component, and React's virtual DOM takes care of the rest :tada: This results in **dead simple, dumb** React views, mostly powered by **[stateless functional components](https://facebook.github.io/react/docs/components-and-props.html#functional-and-class-components)** in favour of stateful class components (wherever possible).

 ## TL;DR: Usage Example